MJorink/NixOS-Hyprland/README.md

-To be written, fork made for personal use.
-I am going to try out NixOS.
+I will make a proper readme soon, fork made for personal use because I am going to try out NixOS.